bensku/Skript/README.md

 parts of Skript to be available.

 Skript supports only the **latest** patch versions of Minecraft 1.9, 1.10, 1.11, 1.12 and 1.13.
-This means that 1.12.2 is supported, but 1.12.1 is *not*.
+For example, this means that 1.12.2 is supported, but 1.12.1 is *not*.
-Testing with all lower patch versions is not feasible for us.
+Testing with all old patch versions is not feasible for us.

 Minecraft 1.8 and earlier are not, and will not be supported.
 New Minecraft versions will be supported as soon as possible.